larsjuhljensen/tagger/README.md

 "Tagging" a document is the process of recording where in the document given entities are mentioned.
 Often two types of information are tagged concurrently to find co-mentions.
 For example, proteins and diseases, or human proteins and viral proteins.

 Let's say you are interested in the human protein P53.
 You want to find all the mentions of P53 in the literature.
 However, P53 can be spelled in a variety of ways P53, P-53, p53, "Tumor protein p53", etc, so this is a harder problem than it originally seems.
 This tagger will do some of this expansion automatically: case insensitivity, and adding dashes before terminal numbers.
-LARS, is this complete?

 ## Running tagcorpus ##